Explainer: What is a negative crude future and does it mean anything for consumers?

 )

 Such a steep drop in the oil benchmark prompted strong reactions beyond trading floors.
-Even domestic doyenne Martha Stewart tweeted (https://twitter.com/MarthaStewart/status/326365867111772160) about it.

 Here is an explanation of what negative crude prices mean in the real world:

 WHAT DOES A NEGATIVE FUTURES PRICE MEAN?